As seen on:

 It was during this time that we fell in love with overland travel, particularly road trips, and some of the happiest days of our lives were spent being dirt poor, eating crackers and sleeping inside of our van.

 Not wanting to stop travelling, we made plans to drive Latoya to Alaska in 2011.
 However fate had other plans for us.
-Just 3 weeks before starting our next big road trip Latoya decided that she didn’t really want to keep driving anymore and broke down in Southern BC.
+Just 3 weeks before starting our next big road trip Latoya decided that she didn’t really want to keep driving anymore and snapped her driveshaft in southern BC.
 In a fit of spontaneity, we sold Latoya to a friend for $500 and bought one-way tickets to Guatemala.

 Central America became our new home over the following year as we bounced around from place to place, hanging out, learning Spanish and studying the Mayan culture.
 We managed to fit in a whole bunch of fun adventures, from scuba diving in Mexico’s cenotes to trekking to El Mirador.